Hon. Barbara A. Dortch-Okara (ret.), Chair

 Hon.
 Regina L. Quinlan (ret.)

 Hon.
 Regina L. Quinlan (ret.) was appointed to the Commission by Secretary of State William Galvin in 2012.
-She is currently a visiting professor at Boston College Law School, teaching Professional Responsibility.
 Commissioner Quinlan served as an Associate Justice of the Massachusetts Superior Court from 1992 to 2012, presiding over both civil and criminal proceedings.
+Judge Quinlan was a visiting professor at Boston College Law School for two years, teaching Professional Responsibility, following her retirement.
 Prior to her appointment to the Massachusetts Superior Court, Commissioner Quinlan was a practicing attorney in the Commonwealth, representing various clients in civil, criminal, and appellate matters.
 She appeared before both State and Federal trial and appellate courts.
 Commissioner Quinlan is a graduate of Regis College and Suffolk University Law School and has also received honorary degrees from both schools.